-Iris Bulbs & Iris Rhizomes for Sale from K. van Bourgondien
+Iris Rhizomes & Iris Flower Bulbs for Sale

 At K. van Bourgondien, we believe gardening success starts with healthy, high-quality bulbs and the best flower varieties.
 For over 175 years, we've supplied gardeners and horticulture professionals with top-quality products from Holland and, in later years, the United States.
 We offer high-quality Iris bulbs for sale that will brighten up your garden.
 We guarantee that when you buy iris bulbs online from us, you can count on high-quality products.

 Which Irises Should I Buy?